labKnowledge/gradio/README.md

 ## Features

-- **Object Detection**: Implementations and examples of object detection models using Gradio Lite.
+- **Object Detection**: Implementations and examples of object detection.
-- **Speech Recognition**: Demonstrations of speech recognition models integrated with Gradio Lite.
+- **Speech Recognition**: Demonstrations of speech recognition models.
-- **Speech To Text**: Demonstrations of speech to with a different model models integrated with Gradio Lite.
+- **Text.
+To Speech**: Test Text to speech over the Browser.

 ## Usage